carloartieri/8bit_raspi_pixel_art_display/README.md

 	4. Navigate to `Finish` then type `sudo reboot` to reboot the Raspberry Pi.
 Login as before.

+4. **Install required software**

-4. Install some core system software we'll need to get this github repo containing the animation code.
-Run the following commands, one at a time:
+	Download all of the software required to run the animation montage by running the following commands, one at a time (note that some of these will take a while):

 	```
 	sudo apt-get install -y vim tmux git
 	sudo git clone https://github.com/carloartieri/8bit_raspi_pixel_art_display.git
+	sudo 8bit_raspi_pixel_art_display/install.sh
 	```